Lily Lafleur at the Mademoiselle Chapeaux workshop - 2020

 In January 2020, Mademoiselle Chapeaux was asked by Maison Margiela to make Haute Couture hats.
 Lily had the chance to go to the workshops and meet John Galliano.
 It was during this meeting that Lily was able to share her skills in pattern making.
 "I was very quick to build on what she knew how to do, it's a real exchange," adds her tutor.

-"When you work on a hat, you do it from scratch.
-Each employee has his own workstation.
-The tasks vary greatly, from felt hats to sewn straw hats.
-There is never a dull moment!
-The team is very supportive, I work in a very good atmosphere, and I feel very well integrated.
+"When we work on a hat, we do it from A to Z. Each employee has his or her own workstation.
+The tasks vary a lot, from felt hats to sewn straw hats.
+There's never a dull moment!
+The team is very supportive, I work in a very good atmosphere, and I feel very well integrated".

 Lily Lafleur